Pungyeon/clean-go-article/proposal.md

 Let's quickly get back to clean code and quickly get back to using interfaces the proper way in Go.
 Let's talk about using interfaces as function parameters and return values.
 The most common proverb for interface usage with functions in Go is:

-<center style="font-style: italic">"Be consdervative in what you do, be liberal in what you accept from others" - Jon Postel</center>
+<center style="font-style: italic; margin: 0 100px 0 100px">"Be consdervative in what you do, be liberal in what you accept from others" - Jon Postel</center>

 > FUN FACT: This proverb originally has nothing to do with Go, but is actually taken from an early specification of the TCP networking protocol.